whatwg/cookiestore/explainer.md

 ### The Secure flag

-The modification API defaults the `secure` (HTTPS-only) flag to true for secure origins.
+The modification API sets the `secure` (HTTPS-only) flag to true for all origins.
 This is an intentional difference from `document.cookie`, which always defaults to insecure cookies.

-The modification API disallows modifying (overwriting or deleting) a secure cookie from a non-secure origin, following a
+The modification API disallows modifying (overwriting or deleting) cookies from a non-secure origin, following a
 [recent proposal](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-alone-01).

 ### Names and Values